quietsy/Fail2Ban/README.md

 # Securing SWAG

-SWAG - Secure Web Application Gateway (formerly known as letsencrypt) is a full fledged web server and reverse proxy with Nginx, Php7, Certbot (Let's Encrypt™ client) and Fail2ban built in.
+SWAG - Secure Web Application Gateway (formerly known as linuxserver/letsencrypt) is a full fledged web server and reverse proxy with Nginx, PHP7, Certbot (Let's Encrypt™ client) and Fail2Ban built in.

 SWAG allows you to expose applications to the internet, doing so comes with a risk and there are security measures that help reduce that risk.
 This article details how to configure SWAG and enhance it's security.